 Add salt, black pepper, and just to be sure it’s well seasoned, garlic and onion powder.

-And because I know Mama Dot is reading this …
+Because we know Mama Dot is reading this …

 MAMA DOT’S BLUE RIBBON GREEN BEANS